Interstate 676: History

 In 2022, the city of Philadelphia applied for federal funds to initiate a study to cap the freeway and reconnect the affected neighborhoods to Center City.
 Capping the Vine Street Expressway is part of the 2017 Chinatown Neighborhood Plan.
+The city government selected a design in December 2023; at the time, the project was estimated to cost $160 million and be completed in the early 2030s.
+A $158.9 million federal grant was approved for the project in March 2024.